cristianfalcone/ajo/readme.md

         // Compute derived values.
         const statusMessage = isConnected ? `You are connected as ${userName}.` : "Connecting to chat..."

-        // Render the chat component UI.
+        // Render the component UI.
         // Use set: prefix to set properties on DOM nodes, like event handlers. yield (
           <>